The state government has handed down its 2026-27 budget. But what does it mean for young South Aussies? We take a look.

 For families with school-aged kids, one of the biggest changes in the budget is fee-free public school.

-From the 2027 school year, public education will be free from Reception to Year 12, saving families of non-school card students an average of more than $8000 per child across 13 years of schooling.
+From the 2027 school year, public education will be free from Reception to Year 12, saving families of non-school card students an average of more than $8000 per child across their schooling.

 There’s also $76 million over four years for measures aimed at keeping kids off screens by making sport, camps and extracurricular activities more affordable.